Overview

 Endpoint Archival Architecture

-LegacyFlo periodically copies selected folders into Vaultastic.
+- LegacyFlo ingests selected folders into Vaultastic

 Why Use Cloud Drive as an Intermediate Layer